ShudarsanRegmi/myDigiNotes/database/redis/Important_Learnings_From_leetcodeSQL50_journey.md

 - group by col1, col2 can have multiple columns for col1 but only a single column from col2
 - Check for null cases too in the cases when the value can be optional such as bonus less than 1000, etc.
 - We can modify the column in our way and group by based on the modified column (Transaction-I)
+- When using GROUP BY, including a non-aggregated column that has the same values within a group won't cause an error, but it can lead to ambiguity.
+For clarity and best practice, either aggregate the column or include it in the GROUP BY clause.
+- When using UNION with individual ORDER BY clauses and LIMIT within each SELECT statement, it's necessary to wrap each SELECT part in parentheses.
+This way, the LIMIT and ORDER BY apply only to the respective SELECT queries and not to the final UNION result.